Provo Headquater

 An Introduction to the Technology Transfer Partners

 We would like to extend an invitation to all staff working within academic institutions such as schools, colleges and universities around the world to join the well established Technology Transfer Partners (TTP) group.
 Membership in the group is totally free of charge.
+The group was established for academics but we are pleased to say that we can now accept members who work in central computing services of other organisations outside of academia.

 Background